 Golden Graham S’mores

-S’more’s lover, Kate of I Heart Eating, brings us this Golden Graham S’mores recipe, another quick one ready in just 15 minutes.
+S’more’s lover, Kate of I Heart Eating, brings us this Golden Graham S’mores recipe.
+It’s another delicious dessert ready in just 15 minutes.
 We are suckers for the near-infinite variations of s’mores.
 However, these s’mores treats see tasty Golden Grahams cereal taking the central stage instead of Rice Krispies or Cocoa Puffs, which is better because you make campfire s’mores with graham crackers, marshmallows and chocolate bars.
-These sweets will keep for up to four days but don’t expect them to last that long. 😉
+These sweets will keep for up to four days but don’t expect them to last that long.
+The whole family will love them. 😉

 Visit I Heart Eating for the recipe.